Sonoport/soundmodels/README.md

 ## Usage

-The sound models are avilable in two types of packages, [CommonJS](wiki.commonjs.org) and [AMD](http://requirejs.org/docs/whyamd.html).
+The sound models are available in two types of packages, [CommonJS](wiki.commonjs.org) and [AMD](http://requirejs.org/docs/whyamd.html).
 The sound models are packed as [UMD modules](https://github.com/umdjs/umd) and hence usable directly as global variable as well.

 ### CommonJS (browserify)